This is the multi-page printable view of this section. Click here to print.

 - When the View Notification popup window opens, click the OK button.
 It takes some time to view.

-- If modification is necessary, click the Modify button and enter the modification contents in the custom value area of the parameter to be modified.
+- If modification is needed, click the Edit button and enter modification contents in the user-defined value area of the parameter to be modified.

-- When the input is complete, click the Save button.
+- When input is complete, click the Complete button.

-It provides a function to view and modify Redis OSS/Valkey Command names.
+Provides Redis OSS/Valkey Command viewing and Command name modification features.
 To view and modify Command names, follow these steps:

-- Click the More button and then click the Rename-Command button.
+- Click the More button and click the Rename-Command button.
 It moves to the Rename-Command page.

 - Click the View button on the Rename-Command page.
 The View Notification popup window opens.